- Discussing security for schools can be a difficult and sensitive topic.

 Despite all efforts to create safer schools, incidents will still occur.
 When something goes wrong, can your system actually provide information to law enforcement and school administrators in a timely fashion?

-Misplaced security can also have disastrous results when it comes to improving school safety or providing law enforcement with the critical details they need to resolve an outstanding incident, especially if students congregate in areas where surveillance is thin.
+Misplaced security can also have disastrous results in improving school safety or providing law enforcement with the critical details they need to resolve an outstanding incident, especially if students congregate in areas where surveillance is thin.

-That means making sure that camera placement is set up appropriately and that it’s easy to access and locate your data feeds quickly.
+That means ensuring camera placement is set up appropriately and that it’s easy to access and locate your data feeds quickly.

-School boards and administration officials have to strike a balance between security and privacy when creating effective surveillance systems, something that can be difficult to do in the wake of national tragedies like those experienced in the last several years.
+School boards and administration officials have to strike a balance between security and privacy when creating effective surveillance systems, which can be difficult to do in the wake of national tragedies like those experienced in the last several years.

 Focus on Better System Efficiency

 Overall, security for schools is still a hot topic, and school security systems are experiencing a growth boom.
-In 1999-2000, only 19% of schools reported the use of security cameras.
+In 1999-2000, only 19% of schools reported using security cameras.
 By the 2015-16 school year, that number jumped to 81%, according to data from the National Center for Education Statistics.

-The problem that many schools are experiencing is that, while they may have the equipment they need in order to focus on violence prevention, they don’t have the infrastructure in place to make sense of all the data they receive.
+The problem that many schools are experiencing is that, while they may have the equipment they need to focus on violence prevention, they don’t have the infrastructure to make sense of all the data they receive.

 It’s also a problem because more people are involved in school security now than ever before.
 In 2015, 70% of students aged 12-18 reported the presence of school security guards or police officers at their school, according to research completed by the National Association of School Psychologists.